 Public buses run around the island, but they can be crowded.
 The funicular railway (funiculare) takes visitors up the hill from Marina Grande to the town of Capri.
 To get to Mount Solaro, the highest and most panoramic spot on the island, there's a chair lift from Anacapri during the day.
 Taxi service is reliable and the convertibles taxis are a nice way to travel on warm days.
 In May 2008, taxi fare was euro 20 from the harbor to Anacapri and 15 from Capri to Anacapri.
 Boats at the harbor offer tours around the island or transport to the Blue Grotto.
 There are rental boats there, too.

 Where to Stay on Capri:

 Anacapri and Capri have a range of hotels.
 Anacapri may be more peaceful at night while Capri is the main center and has more nightlife.
-Capri's most chic hotel is the Grand Hotel Quisisana
+One of Capri's most chic hotels is the Grand Hotel Quisisana

 , an exclusive hotel since 1845 with a spa and baths.
 In Anacapri the luxurious Capri Palace Hotel and Spa